lanfusion/amazon-tools/helium10/bulk-sales-estimator/Readme.md

 12. Open command prompt/powershell/terminal, etc. Navigate to the directory where `helium.py` is located and run `python helium.py`.
 When the app finishes, the results will be stored in asins.csv in the same folder.
 Results will be ASIN, # of Monthly Sales, and the HTTP code (for information).

 ## FAQ
+Q: I am getting `No module named 'requests`, when I start the script<br>
+A: _The Python module, requests, is not found.
+Make sure you performed step 4.
+If that does not work, reinstall Python._

 Q: I am getting error 400, Limit exceeded.
 How do fix this?<br>
 A: _There is a hard cap on the max searches you can do per day from H10, try again tomorrow.
 If you need more, buy another Helium10 account and repeat the steps from 5-11 with the separate account._